 • Very accurate (resolution to .0001 inch – accuracy plus or minus.0005 inch maximum).

-How the ERAG/CAT will work for my project?
+How to Use the ERAG/CAT for my Project?